Introduction to Sprint Canoe-Kayak Two-Week Beginner Summer Camp

-- TIME: Monday to Friday, 9am to 4pm with Complimentary 1 hour before and after care (8am to 5pm)
+- Time: Monday to Friday, 9:00am to 4:00pm with complimentary one-hour before and after care

-WHAT TO EXPECT: On our first day, ALL Beginner Summer Camp paddlers will take a basic Swim to Survive swim test.
-The second dip of the day will be “Tip, Turn, and Tow”, where paddlers will practice tipping and retrieving their boats safely.
+What to Expect: On our first day, ALL Beginner Summer Camp paddlers will take a basic Swim to Survive swim test.
+The second dip of the day will be “Tip, Turn, and Tow”, where paddlers will practice tipping safely, and retrieving their boats.
 Most participants spend the first couple of days getting their balance in kayaks.
 Don’t sweat getting wet- even Olympians tip sometimes!

 As soon as we’re able, your group will head out on its first adventure together.
 Each day on the water, you’ll improve your strength, skills, balance, steering, and endurance.
 By the time you have been paddling for two weeks, you will be ready for your first regatta!